Joseph Estrada: Other activities

+Estrada plans that his remains will be buried in the grounds of the Joseph Ejercito Estrada Museum and Archives in Tanay, Rizal.
+This was revealed by his son, Jinggoy Estrada, in a YouTube video in 2020.
+The burial place was built near a rock where the former president frequently prays in his former resthouse, which became the location of his house arrest after his presidency.

-Mayor of Manila
+Mayor of Manila (2013–2019)

-In May 2012, Estrada announced his intention to run for mayor of Manila in the 2013 elections to continue his political career.
+In May 2012, Estrada announced his intention to run for Mayor of Manila in the 2013 elections to continue his political career.

-Around noon of May 14, 2013, the day after the conduct of the 2013 Philippine mid-term elections, Estrada and his running-mate and re-electionist Vice Mayor Francisco "Isko Moreno" Domagoso were proclaimed mayor-elect and vice mayor-elect, respectively, by the City Board of Canvassers for the City of Manila.
+Around noon of May 14, 2013, the day after the conduct of the 2013 Philippine mid-term elections, Estrada and his running-mate and re-electionist Vice Mayor Francisco "Isko" Moreno Domagoso were proclaimed mayor-elect and vice mayor-elect, respectively, by the City Board of Canvassers for the City of Manila.
 When Estrada assumed office on June 30, 2013, the city government coffers were practically bankrupt as his administration inherited as much as ₱5 or 8 billion in debts.
 During his first term as mayor of Manila, Estrada implemented a city-wide bus ban, truck ban, and revival program especially on Escolta Street.
 In 2015, Estrada declared the city debt-free after instituting various fiscal reforms.

 Originally planning to serve for one term only, he changed his mind and ran for reelection in 2016.
-This time, his running mate was former 4th district Councilor and city social services head Dr. Honey Lacuna.
+This time, his running mate was former 4th District Councilor and OIC - City Social Welfare Officer Dr. Honey Lacuna Pangan.
 Estrada won in a tight race over former Mayor Alfredo Lim by around 2,000 votes, while Lacuna was elected vice mayor as well.
 Estrada best described his accomplishments as Mayor of Manila as having been able to provide the basic needs of Manileños “from womb to tomb.”
 He boasted of comprehensive public services from free hospital and medical care services to all residents of Manila starting from mothers giving birth, free books, uniforms, and health snacks for public school students, all the way to free burial and cremation.

 Estrada has also shown support for the controversial Manila Bay reclamation, with the fourth reclamation project approved on June 7, 2017.
 Estrada, however, was widely criticized for a publicity stunt at a clean-up drive in Manila Bay on July 21, 2017.
 On September 28, 2018, Estrada settled the city's ₱200 million tax liabilities, left unpaid by former mayors Lito Atienza and Alfredo Lim, to the Bureau of Internal Revenue.

-After serving two consecutive terms as mayor, Estrada intended to run for a third term in 2019, competing against former Manila vice mayor Isko Moreno Domagoso and former Manila mayor Alfredo Lim.
-He chose former 5th District Representative Amado Bagatsing as his running mate for vice mayor.
-He lost to Domagoso, who beat him by close to 150,000 votes in a landslide victory.
+After serving two consecutive terms as mayor, Estrada intended to run for a third term in 2019, competing against former Manila vice mayor Isko Moreno Domagoso and former Manila mayor Alfredo Lim; Estrada chose former 5th District Representative Amado Bagatsing as his running mate for vice mayor.
+Estrada lost to Domagoso, who beat him by more than 100,000 votes in a landslide victory.
 Estrada conceded defeat on the evening of May 13 and stepped down on June 30.